Grace Like a River Flows has now been re-edited & republished

 “Charlie, you’re not the only one that works.”

-“You gonna try to tell me standing behind the counter at Seven Eleven for fours a day, three days a week is work?
-Woman, you need to get a real job and then you can complain.”
+“You gonna try to tell me standing behind the counter at the Seven Eleven for four hours a day, three days a week is work?
+Woman, you need to get a real job, and then you can complain.”

 They have neglected the sidewalks in this part of Glencoe for years.
+In fact, there's a lot that's been neglected on this side of town.
 It’s not the part of town that moves to the top of the priority list for the town council.
-So, you best watch where you step.
+So, you best keep your head down and watch where you step.

-Down near the long-abandoned railroad tracks that once hauled mile-long trains filled with coal and oil out of Glencoend is where the Oaks begins.
-At one time it had been a working-class neighborhood, but now there were few here who bother to work.
-Many of the homes were row homes where only the home on each end has three outside walls.
+Down near the long-abandoned railroad tracks that once hauled mile-long trains filled with coal and oil out of Glencoe, is where the Oaks begins.
+At one time it was a working-class neighborhood, but now there are few here who bother to work at all.
+Many of the homes were row homes, where only the home on each end has three outside walls.
 Often there were ten two-story homes in the row.
-The mine owners built these as company housing and rented out to workers.
+The mine owners built these as company housing and rented them out to the workers.